luisabfs/instagram-clone/readme.md

 # Instagram Clone

-Simple clone of the famous social media Instagram using Java, Parse - for authentication, file and data storage.
+Simple cloning of the famous social media, Instagram.

-The main functionalities are posting photos on your own profile and seeing you friend's posts and photos, like a photo portfolio.
+Main functionalities are: posting photos on your own profile and seeing you friend's photos.

 IDE: Android Studio 3.0.1
+Programming language: Java
+Backend server: Parse (back4app)